 *This offer is not available for residents of Quebec.
 For Quebec residents, please click here.

 The TD® Aeroplan® Visa Infinite* credit card is a favourite pick when it comes to travel cards in general, but definitely a good choice for those looking for car rental insurance.
 The coverage amount is $65,000 which is valid for up to 48 consecutive days.
-Plus, as a limited time offer, the $120 annual fee is waived in the first year!
+Plus, as a limited time offer, new cardholders can earn a welcome bonus of up to 30,000 Miles and the $120 annual fee is waived in the first year if you apply online by March 2, 2020.

-The benefit with this credit card is that cardholders will receive special preferred rates on qualifying car rentals when they use their card to book a car rental with either Avis or Budget.
+The benefit of this credit card is that cardholders will receive special preferred rates on qualifying car rentals when they use their card to book a car rental with either Avis or Budget.
 This perk will be a definite money saver for anyone who regularly rents cars during their travels.
 Check out our full TD® Aeroplan® Visa Infinite* review.

 BMO® World Elite®* Mastercard®*